acplo/AcploUi/README.md

 <link type="text/css" rel="stylesheet" media="screen" href="/fontawesome/css/font-awesome.min.css">
 ```

-To use their icon is simple, just use the LosIcon View Helper:
+To use their icon is simple, just use the AcploIcon View Helper:
 ```php
 <?= $this->acploIcon('fa-user') ?>
 ```